-It opens a new revenue stream for your business, selling the same products at individual prices rather than bulk to B2B buyers.
+It opens a new revenue stream for your business, selling the same products at individual prices rather than in bulk to B2B buyers.

 This is how Knobs Co has done it.
-The company created a B2C focused site that allows B2B buyers to sign in and get additional benefits like price discounts, white glove service, and more.
+The company created a B2C-focused site that allows B2B buyers to sign in and get additional benefits like price discounts, white glove service and more.

 You don’t need a blog to do this.
 You just need evergreen, smart information, ideally using graphics and video in addition to text to explain your product, who it is right for, how to use it, etc.